OpenAgenda/wordpress/README.md

 This plugin displays data hosted and provided by [https://openagenda.com](https://openagenda.com).
 By using this plugin, you accept and agree with OpenAgenda's [terms and conditions](https://openagenda.zendesk.com/hc/fr/articles/201753991) and [privacy policy](https://openagenda.zendesk.com/hc/fr/articles/360003182014).
 Please make sure to read them before using this plugin.
 Also, using this plugin does NOT require an account at [https://openagenda.com](https://openagenda.com), though it is recommended to have one.

 Maps displayed by this plugin use data from [https://openstreetmap.org/](https://openstreetmap.org/) and uses the [leaflet JS library](https://leafletjs.com/).
 By using this plugin, you accept and agree with OpenStreeMap's [terms of use](https://wiki.osmfoundation.org/wiki/Terms_of_Use), [acceptable use policy](https://wiki.openstreetmap.org/wiki/Acceptable_Use_Policy) and [privacy policy](https://wiki.osmfoundation.org/wiki/Privacy_Policy)

+The plugin provides optional integration with CloudImage.
+The integration requires to create an account at [https://cloudimage.io](https://cloudimage.io) and accept and agree their [terms of use](https://assets.scaleflex.com/Sales/Legal/Scaleflex+Services+Terms+and+Conditions+%5BFR%5D.pdf).

 Icons used in the UI are [Genericons](https://genericons.com/), licenced under the GPL 2.0.